spongebob2005/FlyCraft/README.md

 git clone <your-repo-url>
 cd FlyCraft

-# Build the project
+# Build the project (Unix/macOS)
-./gradlew build
+./gradlew clean build

+# Or on Windows PowerShell
+.\gradlew.bat clean build

+# The built JAR will be in:
+# build/libs/flycraft-1.0.jar

 # Run in development
 ./gradlew runClient